drreynolds/smuhpc-workshop/source/session_3.rst

 Running background processes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To background a process, type an ``&`` at the end of the command line when the program is executed.
+To background a new process, type an ``&`` at the end of the command line when the program is executed.
 For example, the command ``sleep`` waits a given number of seconds before continuing.
 Type

 .. code-block:: bash